The Best Way To See Alaska

 If you’re finishing your cruise in Anchorage, you also have two railway options to get to Fairbanks via Denali Park: the summer Denali Star train or the Aurora Winter train, which is another fabulous way to see Alaska's Northern Lights.
 One smart way to fit this adventure into a shorter trip is to take the train from Anchorage to Fairbanks, then fly back to Anchorage (or directly home) when you've finished exploring Alaska via sea and land.

-The Best Way To Visit Alaska: Tips and Recommendations
+The Best Way To Visit Alaska: Tips And Recommendations

 ● When packing, think layers: Your Alaska cruise packing list should include a moisture-wicking base, fleece mid-layer and waterproof shell.
 Alaska’s weather swings 20 degrees in an hour; modular clothing is more effective than one heavy coat.